Global Change Biology

 In order to achieve this, manuscript review is based on a two-stage process.

 - During second stage, manuscripts are assessed by two or three independent reviewers.
 The final decision is made by the Subject Editor.
-In 2012, the average time for stage two is 42 days and 21% of submitted manuscripts were accepted for publication.
+In 2013, the average time for stage two was 34 days and 26% of submitted manuscripts were accepted for publication.

 - A decision letter will be emailed to the corresponding author once the Subject Editor has made his or her decision.